 LM10 is the only one of the 3 cars to have remained totally original.
 LM8 was rebodied after the 1932 Le Mans as a 4-seater and LM9 following accident damage, received LM8’s body and subsequently a replacement engine.
 Furthermore, LM10 has a complete documented history from new as set out in detail in the award-winning book “Aston Martin & LM10” by Jonathan Wood.
 A copy of the book can be bought from the dedicated website: https://astonmartinlm10.com/

-LM10 has remained in private ownership since its career with Aston Martin works and is for the 1st time offered for sale by its current owner.
+LM10 has remained in private ownership since its career with Aston Martin works and is for the 1st time offered for sale on the open market.

 In 1934, LM10, went on to become the works development car for the Aston Martin Mk2’s and Aston Martin Ulster models.